-To the Directors of Trav vellers Choice Limit ed
+To the Directors of Trav vellers Choice Limited 4

-I / We hereby request that you allot fully paid shares of \$5.00 each in the above named company.
-The minimum purchase requirement is 200 shares.
+I / We hereby request that yo The minimum purchase requi aid shares of \$5.00 each in the above named company.

-I / We accept the shares, tha you to place that / these nam 1 n my / our ASIC / ATAS certifications my / our ASIC / ATAS certifications may be spect of these shares. icate, and authorise
+tity named on my / our ASIC / ATAS certificate, and authorise e Company respect of these shares.

-I / We agree to be bound by the Constitution of the C Company.
+I / We agree to be bound by the Constitution of the Cor mpany.

-Signature of all Directors / P artners required
+Signature of all Directors / Pa artners required

 1 2

 3 4

-Entity to which shares will be Travel agency accredited ent Nominated Director / Partner ity (legal entity as per A
+Travel agency accredited ent Nominated Director / Partner

 Director's / Partner's name Business name

 Business address

 Contact numbers

 Business Home Other

-() ()
+( ) ( )

 Date of Share Application